bitcanon/tweety/README.md

-# tweety
+## Tweety
-A simple Twitter clone written in Laravel
+A simple Twitter clone written in PHP and Laravel 8.

+### Introduction

+Blip blop

+### Installation

+Step 1.
+Do this...

+Step 2.
+Do that...